vibha-shree/LGMVIP-WebDev/README.md

 # LGMVIP-WebDev
-Beginner level task - Create a single page website
+Beginner level task - Create a single page website using HTML, CSS and JavaScript